rust-embedded/wg/rfcs/0759-discovery-book-triage.md

   This is a lot of effort to do and maintain: it would probably require sustained work by a large team.

+* Do some fancier repo split.
+This is what was originally proposed, but drawbacks with this approach emerged, including potential loss of legacy material and breaking existing documewtation links.

 * Do a new EDB or other beginner book "from scratch".
 This is a great long-term goal, but leaves things in a